pibuxd/soulrate/README.md

 	<p>&nbsp;</p>
 	<p align="center">
 		<strong>
-			Soulrate is a service where people evaluate each other
+			Soulrate is a service where people evaluate each other.
+			You can create an account and then start making the world great again.
 		</strong>
 	</p>
 	<p>&nbsp;</p>
 </div>

-## How does it work?

-You can create an account then you can start rating other users

 ## Installation